ucb-152/lab6/AWS_SETUP.md

 1. Go back to your instances dashboard on AWS console.
 Click on the "+" sign next to View Alarms for your trn1_cs152 instance.
 2. Configure your alarm as shown in the picture below, and click Create
+    - Toggle "Alarm Action" on, and Select "Stop"
+    - Group samples by: Maximum
+    - Type of data to sample: CPU Utilization
+    - Alarm when: <=
+    - Percent: 1
+    - Consecutive periods: 3
+    - Period: 5 minutes

 <p align="center">
   <img width="400" src="./img/aws_setup/8_alarm_details.png">